puzzledsky/os-course-design/README.md

-A simple file system like linux written with qt.
+A simple linux file system written with qt.